rchartra/NcCut/CONTRIBUTING.md

 ## Issues

-- Please submit any bugs or issues with the GUI through GitHub issues
+- Please submit any bugs or issues with the GUI through GitHub issues.
 - Include as much information as possible such as your operating system, python version, and **steps to reproduce the issue**.
-If possible include the file you are using with the viewer.
+- If possible include the file you are using with the viewer.